msylvain/akkaexamples/README.rst

 Contribution policy
 -------------------

 Contributions via GitHub pull requests are gladly accepted from their original author.
-Along with any pull requests, please state that the contribution is your original work and that you license the work to the groll project under the project's open source license.
+Along with any pull requests, please state that the contribution is your original work and that you license the work to the project under the project's open source license.

 License